 It Takes a Train to Cry

-It Takes a Train to Cry by Chris Green It is pitch black, and I can make out no shapes at all.
-The bruising I can feel pretty much all over and the throbbing lump on the back of my head suggest I may have taken a savage beating.
+It Takes a Train to Cry by Chris Green It is pitch black.
+I can make out no shapes at all.
+The bruising I can feel pretty much all over and the throbbing lump on the back of my head suggests I may have taken a savage beating.
 I am dressed in ripped jeans … Continue reading It Takes a Train to Cry

 Blonde on Blonde